Rare Victorian engine hidden for decades found in city attic during renovations

 The Crossley engine lay hidden for decades before it was discovered in the attic of CoDE The Court, now a hotel in the city.

-Researchers said it was originally installed in a “Royal Aquarium” which was briefly in place at Waverley station in Edinburgh.
+Researchers said it was originally installed in a “Royal Aquarium” which was briefly in place at Waverley Market near Waverley station in Edinburgh.

 It was then moved to the Edinburgh police chambers in 1881 where it was installed for ventilation.